Why Do We Travel to Tibet to Take Photos?

 There are basically two modes of taking photos: take photos in order to live or live in order to take photos.
 I don’t know which group you fall in, maybe the former, maybe the latter, or maybe both of them.
 Thenwhy do we travel to Tibet to take photos?

-Some years ago, possiblly being tired of commercial photography or just seeking to avoid the state of taking photos in order to live, I quited my job as a photographer which brought me money but no great pleasure.
+Some years ago, possibly being tired of commercial photography or just seeking to avoid the state of taking photos in order to live, I quitted my job as a photographer which brought me money but no great pleasure.
 I took my camera with me with an intention to shoot something that would really touch me.
 Photography would sometimes extend your thoughts while sometimes just block your thinking.
 What you can shoot are only connected with the state and thickness of your heart.